 If you’re in the military and have direct deposit with Service Credit Union, you are able to get paid up to two business days early.
 So, what does that mean, and how does it work?

 Your military pay, also known as your base pay, is directly deposited into your account of your chosen financial institution twice a month, on the 1st and the 15th, from the Defense Finance Accounting Service (DFAS).
-DFAS’ most high-profile responsibility is the handling of military pay.
-DFAS is in charge of processing paychecks for all DoD military and civilian personnel, retirees and annuitants, as well as contractors and vendors.
+DFAS’s most high-profile responsibility is the handling of military pay.
+DFAS is in charge of processing paychecks for all DoD military and civilian personnel, retirees, and annuitants, as well as contractors and vendors.
 The 1st of the following month is the end of the month, which includes pay from the 16th through the last day of the previous month.
-Your base pay is based off your rank, length of service and the amount that the government contributes to your Thrift Savings Plan (TSP,) which is similar to a 401k retirement plan.
+Your base pay is based on your rank, length of service, and the amount that the government contributes to your Thrift Savings Plan (TSP,) which is similar to a 401k retirement plan.
 All service members, regardless of branch of service, can expect to earn the same base pay across the board.
 Only the titles that are linked to the pay grades vary by branch.

 You can find past and current military pay charts here.

 How Is Service Credit Union Able to Pay Me Early?